 Neuroendocrne Neoplasms – Under-diagnosed or Under-reported?

 Is patient and patient advocate organisation reported data accurate?

 So how did I fare with my own diagnosis?
 I’ve always thought myself luckier than many.
 I suspect the best I could have hoped for was diagnosis about 20 months prior to ‘D-Day in July 2010.
 My problem at the time was so vague that I could see myself there wasn’t much justification for expensive tests (i.e. scans).
 Moreover, by the time I got to see a specialist in 2008, the problem had settled and I was content.
 Even my second referral to specialists in May 2010 was random as I hadn’t initially intended to say I’d lost a ‘few pounds’ in weight whilst at a routine clinic.
 Fortunately, I had a pretty thorough and professional nurse who made me have a blood test ‘just to be sure’.
 My GP immediately referred me to a specialist.
 The referral specialist was pretty much on the ball.
 He was looking at a (then) 55-year-old fit and healthy looking male presenting with low haemoglobin – boom!
 CT scans, ultrasounds, blood tests, the works – except he could not pin down the exact cancer type until I mentioned facial flushing.
 Eureka, he knew and correctly predicted the results of the forthcoming liver biopsy.
 It must be said that even if he didn’t know or hadn’t heard of Neuroendocrine Cancer, the biopsy was key to finding out but the scan was the trigger.
 However, the damage was done and I now live with an incurable metastatic cancer.
-And I believe the damage was done back at my first issue in 2008.
 Despite this, I still feel lucky because I’m not dead.
 I do often wonder what would have happened had I not had that initial blood test.
 Check out this video of me explaining my diagnosis.

 Luck plays a part, so does patient intransigence.

 Sometimes with Cancer, you need a bit of luck and I never really think of my diagnosis as late, just unlucky to begin with (not helped by my own indifference to illness) and then geographically lucky as the diagnostic ball starting rolling.
 It had silently metastasized and perhaps that’s just how the cookie crumbles with silent illnesses in the absence of a whole population screening programme.
 I’m fairly certain future detection and screening will help find most cancers/conditions earlier as technology and science progresses – but we are not there yet.
 I was intransigent but I don’t make the statistics, it’s not good ‘PR’.

-- The nurse who sent me for a ‘just to be sure‘ blood test was not a NET expert but she was doing her job in a thorough manner and triggered my eventual diagnosis.
+- The nurse who sent me for a ‘just to be sure‘ blood test was not a NEN expert but she was doing her job in a thorough manner and triggered my eventual diagnosis.

 Thanks for reading